marklogic/flux/docs/import/import-files/orc.md

 nav_order: 9
 ---

-NT can import ORC files, with each row being written as a document in MarkLogic.
+Flux can import ORC files, with each row being written as a document in MarkLogic.

 ## Table of contents
 {: .no_toc .text-delta }